 In this tutorial, I will describe how to create a secure incremental offsite backup in Linux with Duplicity.

-To install Duplicity on Debian, Ubuntu or Mint:
+To install Duplicity on Ubuntu, Debian or Linux Mint:

 To install Duplicity on CentOS or RHEL, first enable EPEL repository, and run: